John McEnery (politician)

 After a failed attempt in 1873, five thousand of his armed white militia entered New Orleans and fought off the police and state militia on September 14, 1874.
 They occupied the statehouse and armory and turned the Republican Kellogg out of office.
 This was called the Battle of Liberty Place.
 It was not until Federal troops were on their way that the forces retreated from New Orleans.
 McEnery had encouraged armed action in a speech in June:

 The extended controversy contributed to violence throughout the state.
 The Colfax Massacre on Easter Sunday 1873 was related to the contested election.
 White Democratic militia, raised from surrounding parishes, attacked Republican blacks who had gathered at the Colfax courthouse to defend Republican officeholders.
 The attackers killed more than 80 black men; three whites were killed.
 The events were preceded by rumors on both sides, as tensions rose in the parish.

 Similarly, in Coushatta, the seat of the new Red River Parish, Republican Marshall H. Twitchell was the influential state senator.
 White militia drove six Republican officeholders from town, but killed them before they could leave the state.
-In 1874, whites in Grant Parish who had been part of the militia at Colfax, formed the first chapter of the paramilitary organization the White League.
+In 1874, Edward T. Lewis (politician) of St. Landry Parish led the formation of paramilitary organization the White League.
 They served as an arm of the Democratic Party in driving out Republicans and suppressing black voting at elections.
 Grant Parish and Colfax, formed under the Reconstruction legislature, were named for Reconstruction President Grant and Vice President Schuyler Colfax.

 McEnery's prominent identification with white supremacy assisted his brother Samuel McEnery in being elected Lieutenant Governor of Louisiana in 1880.
 Samuel McEnery succeeded to the Governorship after Louis Wiltz died, and retained the office until 1888.
 Amid allegations of corruption, Samuel McEnery was not re-elected that year.